LostSunset/lammps/doc/src/fix_surface_local.rst

 ignored.
 Its *Tsurf* value is the temperature of the surface in degrees Kelvin.

+Note that the *temperature* keyword used by the :doc:`fix surface/global <fix_surface_global>` command is not used by this command.
+This is because the particle/surf interactions are computed by pair styles and that is where the temperature is applicable.

 Note that the *smax* keyword used by the :doc:`fix surface/global
-<fix_surface_global>` is not used by this command, because local
+<fix_surface_global>` command is not used by this command.
+This is
-triangles and lines are already particles and their type is limited by the maximum number of particle types.
+because local triangles and lines are already particles and their type is limited by the maximum number of particle types.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""